All Episodes

 They didn't say anything about it.

-From fast cars to fine wines, Mr. Reyes said the appetites of the man, Jose Rodriguez Jr. are the stuff of legend.
+From fast cars to fine wines, Mr. Reyes said the appetites of the man, Jose Rodriguez Jr., are the stuff of legend.

 And then turning serious, Mr. Reyes hailed Mr. Rodriguez's three decades of undercover work for the CIA, where he recently stepped down as head of its clandestine service and called Mr. Rodriguez an American hero.

-Four months later, ladies and gentlemen, Mr. Rodriguez's role in the destruction of hundreds of hours of videotape of harsh interrogations of two Al Qaeda operatives is at the center of an inquiry by Mr. Reyes' committee on Capitol Hill with a separate Justice Department inquiry could lead to a full criminal investigation into the matter.
+Four months later, ladies and gentlemen, Mr. Rodriguez's role in the destruction of hundreds of hours of videotape of harsh interrogations of two al-Qaeda operatives is at the center of an inquiry by Mr. Reyes' committee on Capitol Hill with a separate Justice Department inquiry could lead to a full criminal investigation into the matter.

 The man who spent a career in the shadows has been thrust uneasily into the spotlight.

-And when did he know it?
+What did he know and when did he know it?

-Back to the audio sound bites.
+Back to the audio soundbites.

 President Clinton this morning with Harry Smith on the early show at CBS.